Search Knowledge Base by Keyword

 1. Use the menu to change the sort order of the Data Columns drop down

-1. Sort by Order – Sorts data columns in the order they appear on an asset type (default)
+1. Sort by Order – Sorts data columns in the order they appear on data types (default)

 2. Sort Alphabetically – Sorts data columns alphabetically

-2. Data columns are organized by asset type with the selected data source listed first (1)
+2. Data columns are organized by data type with the selected data source listed first (1)

-3. Asset types linked to the selected data source are listed subsequently in alphabetical order (2, 3, 4, etc.)
+3. Data types linked to the selected data source are listed subsequently in alphabetical order (2, 3, 4, etc.)

-4. Each asset type is organized by Standard columns, Lookup columns and Lookup Alias columns
+4. Each data type is organized by Standard columns, Lookup columns, and Lookup Alias columns

 1. From the Add Column drop down, select Data Column to bring up the Data Column dialog